SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 The legacy pin mapping is even stranger - and also really really bad.
 It is as if someone tried to make a pin mapping that precluded any sort of simplification of the math, anywhere - and they were largely successful.
 It's the only place where I had to use a lookup table to convert between analog and digital pin numbers....

+LED_BUILTIN is on PB0 on the legacy option, PB1 on digispark, and PA6 on the new pinout.

 ### Flexible PWM support
 The two channels of Timer1 can each output on one or more of 4 pins, albeit with the same duty cycle.
 The OCR1Ax and OCR1Bx pins each share the channel.
 All of those pins can be used for PWM.
 If you do `analogWrite(PIN_PB0,64);`, you get 25% dutycycle, if you then do `analogWrite(PIN_PB2,128);` (these are OCR1AU and OCR1AW, respectively) both of the pins will be outputting 50% dutycycle after the second command.
 To stop the PWM output, call digitalWrite() or analogWrite() with 0 or 255 on the pin.